ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Skeleton Key and Captain's Brooch will no longer work in the Bazaar (fixes compatibility with BiggerBazaar).
 - Fixed freeze debuff not having an icon.
 - Added a console command for debugging: evo_setitem adds/removes items in the Artifact of Evolution item pool.

-**2.4.0**

-- ADDED ITEM: Permafrost!
-- Fixed Barbed Wire VFX having half the intended radius.
-- Fixed Barbed Wire applying damage to the Artifact Reliquary.
-- Lost Doll now has proper team targeting, and should theoretically work for enemies if one manages to pick it up.
-- Headstompers no longer deals self damage while Artifact of Chaos is enabled.
-- Added an option (enabled by default) to pause Life Savings while the run timer is paused, e.g. in the bazaar.
-- Greatly improved stability and performance while setting buff count (Golden Gun, Photon Jetpack, Snake Eyes).